- Tuition And Financial Aid

 need.
 The Returning Student Scholarships include a variety of awards, with total amounts

-a few are dedicated to supporting students in their sophomore year.
+are dedicated to supporting students in their sophomore year.